guinslym/comm_research_project/README.md

 # Research Project in Communication

-The purpose of this project is to collect Tweets mentioning a specific user.
+The purpose of this pilot project is to collect Tweets mentioning a specific user.
 There is two folders containing two different scripts. **streaming_tweets** is to collect the Tweets and **database_management** will create tables so that it can put each json files (tweet content) in different tables within the database.

 ## Requirements